Self-test loss functions for learning weak-form operators and gradient flows: Identifiability and well-posedness

-Throughout this section, we construct the parameter spaces using the continuum data of input-output pairs $(u_l,f_l)_{l=1}^L$.
-In practice, the discrete data approximates the continuum data under proper smoothness conditions, as in the following assumption. \begin{assumption} The data $\{(u_l,f_l)\}_{l=1}^L$ satisfies $f_l = R_{\phi_*}[u_l]$ with $\phi_* = (h_*,\Phi_*,V_*)$ and $\{u_l\}_{l=1}^L\subset \spaceX = C_c^1(\R^d)$, i.e., they have continuous derivatives with a compact support. \end{assumption} Generalization to the cases with non-smooth data $u$'s is possible with specific settings.
-For example, in the absence of the diffusion term, e.g., $\nu=0$, we only need each $u_l$ to be a continuous probability density function on a compact set on $\R^d$ for the results in Section \ref{sec:est_V}-\ref{sec:est_Phi}.
+Generalization to non-smooth data $u_l$ is possible in specific settings.
+For instance, in the absence of the diffusion term (e.g., $\nu=0$), it suffices for each $u_l$ to be a continuous probability density function supported on a compact subset of $\R^d$ for the results in Sections \ref{sec:est_V}--\ref{sec:est_Phi}.